Predicting every Premier League team's top goalscorer in 2025/26

 Tottenham Hotspur - Dominic Solanke

-After missing a chunk of last season though injury, Dominic Solanke will be eager to make this campaign one to remember in a Spurs shirt, rediscovering the goalscoring form that got him a move to north London in the first place.
+After missing a chunk of last season through injury, Dominic Solanke will be eager to make this campaign one to remember in a Spurs shirt, rediscovering the goalscoring form that got him a move to north London in the first place.

-Thomas Frank had the likes of Mbeumo and Wissa scoring a bucket-load of goals at Brentford last season, and with the quality of the Spurs squad at his disposal, we're sure to an exciting team create a lot of goalscoring chances - which Solanke will take.
+Thomas Frank had the likes of Mbeumo and Wissa scoring a bucket-load of goals at Brentford last season, and with the quality of the Spurs squad at his disposal, we're sure to see an exciting team create a lot of goalscoring chances - which Solanke will take.
 Alongside the league, Tottenham will also have the Champions League to find their rhythm and get Solanke into a run of form, so don't be surprised to see the striker break some personal milestones this year.

 West Ham - Jarrod Bowen

-As we mentioned in our piece highlighting one player every PL club should sign this summer, Jarrod Bowen has had to carry West Ham on his back for a while now, with even the likes of Mohammed Kudus and Lucas Paqueta failing to match the Englishman's impressive output in front of goal.
+As we mentioned in our piece highlighting one player every PL club should sign in the summer, Jarrod Bowen has had to carry West Ham on his back for a while now, with even the likes of Mohammed Kudus and Lucas Paqueta failing to match the Englishman's impressive output in front of goal.

 Now, with Kudus gone and even more impetus being put on Bowen to deliver, we're backing the West Ham skipper to continue the form that makes him such a favourite at the London Stadium.
 29 goals across his previous two PL seasons is no mean feat, and in a team that relies on him so heavily, he's comfortably the front-runner to come out on top again.